Adam Johann von Krusenstern

-Life
+Career

-Krusenstern was born in Haggud, Kreis Harrien, Governorate of Estonia, Russian Empire into a Baltic German family descended from the Swedish aristocratic family von Krusenstjerna, who remained in the province after the country was ceded to Russia.
-In 1787, he joined the Russian Imperial Navy, and served in the war against Sweden.
-Subsequently, he served in the Royal Navy between 1793 and 1799, visiting America, India and China.
+Krusenstern was born in Haggud, Harrien County, Reval Governorate, Russian Empire (now Hagudi, Estonia), to a Baltic German noble family.
+His patrilineal ancestors descended from the Swedish noble family von Krusenstierna, and had remained in Estonia after Sweden ceded the country to the Russian Empire in 1721.
+In 1787, Krusenstern joined the Russian Imperial Navy, and served in the war against Sweden.
+Subsequently, he served in the British Royal Navy between 1793 and 1799, visiting America, India and China.

 After publishing a paper pointing out the advantages of direct communication by sea between Russia and China by passing Cape Horn at the southern tip of South America and the Cape of Good Hope at the tip of South Africa, he was appointed by Tsar Alexander I to make a voyage to the Far East coast of Asia to endeavour to carry out the project.
 Under the patronage of Alexander, Count Nikolay Petrovich Rumyantsev and the Russian-American Company, Krusenstern led the first Russian circumnavigation of the world.
 The chief object of this undertaking was the development of the fur trade with Russian America (Alaska).
-Other goals of the two-ship expedition were to establish trade with China and Japan, facilitate trade in South America, and examine the coast of California in western North America for a possible colony.

-The two ships, Nadezhda ('Hope', formerly the British merchant Leander) under the command of Krusenstern, and Neva (formerly the British merchant Thames) under the command of Captain-Lieutenant Yuri F. Lisianski, set sail from Kronstadt in August 1803, rounded Cape Horn of South America, reached the northern Pacific Ocean, and returned via the Cape of Good Hope at South Africa.
-Krusenstern arrived back at Kronstadt in August 1806.
-Both seafarers made maps and detailed recordings of their voyages.
+The Russian provinces along the Pacific Ocean suffered from being badly connected to Moscow.
+The aim was to establish a commercial network that would connect Russia's Pacific provinces with Spanish California, Spanish Manila, and the Chinese port of Guangzhou.
+Therefore Krusenstern and Otto von Kotzebue were commissioned to command the ship Nadezhda in 1803 and the ship Rurik in 1815.
+The two ships traveled from the Baltic through the North Sea and the Atlantic Ocean to the Pacific Ocean.

 Upon his return, Krusenstern wrote a detailed report, "Reise um die Welt in den Jahren 1803, 1804, 1805 und 1806 auf Befehl Seiner Kaiserlichen Majestät Alexanders des Ersten auf den Schiffen Nadeschda und Newa" ("Journey around the World in the Years 1803, 1804, 1805, and 1806 at the Command of his Imperial Majesty Alexander I in the Ships Nadezhda and Neva") published in Saint Petersburg in 1810.
-It was published in 1811–1812 in Berlin; this was followed by an English translation, published in London in 1813 and subsequently by French, Dutch, Danish, Swedish, and Italian translations.
+It was published in 1811-1812 in Berlin.
+This was followed by an English translation, published in London in 1813 and subsequently by French, Dutch, Danish, Swedish, and Italian translations.
 His scientific work, which includes an atlas of the Pacific, was published in 1827 in Saint Petersburg.

-The geographical discoveries of Krusenstern made his voyage very important for the progress of geographical science.
+The geographical discoveries of Krusenstern made his voyage important for the progress of geographical science.
 His work won him an honorary membership in the Russian Academy of Sciences.
 He was elected a foreign member of the Royal Swedish Academy of Sciences 1816 and to the American Philosophical Society in 1824.